We Wish You a Merry Christmas: Popular version

-The Bristol-based composer, conductor and organist Arthur Warrell (1883-1939) is responsible for the popularity of the carol.
+The Bristol-based composer, conductor and organist Arthur Warrell (1883–1939) is responsible for the popularity of the carol.
 Warrell, a lecturer at the University of Bristol from 1909, arranged the tune for his own University of Bristol Madrigal Singers as an elaborate four-part arrangement, which he performed with them in concert on December 6, 1935.
 His composition was published by Oxford University Press the same year under the title "A Merry Christmas: West Country traditional song".

 Warrell's arrangement is notable for using "I" instead of "we" in the words; the first line is "I wish you a Merry Christmas".
 It was subsequently republished in the collection Carols for Choirs (1961), and remains widely performed.

-The popular version begins as follows:
+The popular version goes as follows:

 Many traditional versions of the song have been recorded, some of which replace the last line with "Good tidings for Christmas and a happy new year".
-In 1971, Roy Palmer recorded George Dunn of Quarry Bank, Staffordshire singing a version close to the famous one, which had a familiar version of the chorus, but used the song "Christmas is Coming" as the verses; this recording can be heard on the Vaughan Williams Memorial Library website.
+In 1971, Roy Palmer recorded George Dunn of Quarry Bank, Staffordshire singing a version close to the famous one, which had a familiar version of the chorus, but used the song "Christmas Is Coming" as the verses; this recording can be heard on the Vaughan Williams Memorial Library website.
 Amy Ford of Low Ham, Somerset sang a version called "The Singers Make Bold" to Bob and Jacqueline Patten in 1973 which again used a similar chorus to the famous version and can be heard via the British Library Sound Archive.
 There are several supposedly traditional recordings which follow the famous version exactly, but these are almost certainly derived from Arthur Warrell's arrangement.

 History

-The greeting "a merry Christmas and a happy New Year" is recorded from the early eighteenth century; however, the history of the carol itself is unclear.
+The greeting "a merry Christmas and a happy New Year" is recorded from the early eighteenth century; however, the history of the carol itself has yet to be clarified at the moment.
 Its origin probably lies in the English tradition wherein wealthy people of the community gave Christmas treats to the carolers on Christmas Eve, such as "figgy pudding" that was very much like modern-day Christmas puddings; in the West Country of England, "figgy pudding" referred to a raisin or plum pudding, not necessarily one containing figs. In the famous version of the song, the singer demands figgy pudding from the audience, threatening to not "go until we get some".

 The song is absent from the collections of West-countrymen Davies Gilbert (1822 and 1823) and William Sandys (1833), as well as from the great anthologies of Sylvester (1861) and Husk (1864), and The Oxford Book of Carols (1928).
 In the comprehensive New Oxford Book of Carols (1992), editors Hugh Keyte and Andrew Parrott describe it as "English traditional" and "[t]he remnant of an envoie much used by wassailers and other luck visitors"; no source or date is given.
 The famous version of the song was completely unknown outside the West Country before Arthur Warrell popularised it.